bing0o/BruteCat/README.md

 ![](brutecat.png)

 # Requirements:
+tor service<br>
-pexpect, mechanize, smtplib, urllib2, socks, socket
+modules: pexpect, mechanize, smtplib, urllib2, socks, socket

 # How It Work !?
 if you want to install BruteCat just use create_lancher.py to install it.</br>